James Goodwin Hall: World War I - 1922 Military Service

 After the war ended, he returned to the U.S. in 1919 and was assigned to duty in the office of Chief of Air Corps.
 He was on duty as Pilot with the Victory Loan Flying Circus, Major H.J.F.
 Miller, Commander.
 They toured 22 states, and 30 cities in 30 days.
 He also completed a Naval Aviation course, seaplanes, flying boats, and navigation at North Island Naval Station in San Diego, California in October 1919.
 He then participated in the first transcontinental airplane race San Francisco to New York in October 1919.
 U.S. Army First Transcontinental Mail Survey.
 He then departed for the Philippine Islands where he was assigned as Flight Commander of 2nd Aero Squadron in December 1919.

 James G. Hall chose to resign from the military in 1920.
 He wished to take a position in civil life due to the future of Air Service being unsettled and uncertain.
 He stated in a memo that it was not his intent to remain in service permanently.
 He was then approved for discharge from the military as a 1st Lieutenant in the Air Service, May 8, 1920, while still in Manila, Philippine Islands.
 Upon resignation, Hall accepted a position with the Curtiss Aeroplane and Motor Company as Assistant to the President in 1923.

 When he returned to the U.S. from the Philippines in early summer of 1920, he lived life as a civilian before choosing to rejoin the Air Service almost a year later.
 Hall was commissioned a 2nd Lt.
 Air Service in the Officer Reserve Corps in April 1921.
 The commission was approved October 25, 1921.
 He reported for duty at Fort Sill, Oklahoma where he was appointed 2nd Lt.
 Field Artillery Regular Army, on 22 August 1921, commission effective November 1, 1921.
 He signed his Oath of Office for the 2nd Lt.
 Field Artillery on November 25, 1921.

 Hall remained at Fort Sill as an artillery instructor until he requested a discharge by way of resignation.
 His wife was found to have tubercular trouble and a move to a warmer climate was required.
 During his time at Fort Sill, he was promoted to a 1st Lieutenant in a Field Artillery Division.
 His service ended and he officially resigned from the military as of August 25, 1922.

 Career

-James G. Hall had an exciting career that focused on aviation, transportation, and the stock market.
+James G. Hall had a career that focused on aviation, transportation, and the stock market.
 The highlights of his career life, prior to World War II include: